NZ Outdoors & Freedom Party: 2022 local elections

-2023-25: General election and Freedoms NZ
+2023–25: General election and Freedoms NZ

 Changing its earlier position, the Outdoors & Freedom Party joined Freedoms NZ in May 2023.
 Sue Grey and Brian Tamaki were announced as co-leaders of the umbrella movement.

 Parties that gained less than 1% of 2020's party vote are eligible for $66,332 in broadcast funding from the Electoral Commission.
 Before Outdoors & Freedom joined Freedoms NZ, the commission had signalled that this amount would be allocated to the party.
 Once the party joined Freedoms NZ the Commission said it was likely that Freedoms NZ would be treated as a single "group of parties" eligible for only one allocation of $66,332.
 Constituent parties, including Outdoors & Freedom, would not receive individual allocations.
 Sue Grey and Brian Tamaki began challenging the Electoral Commission in the High Court on May 31, arguing that there was no formal relationship between Freedoms NZ and Outdoors & Freedom.
 The New Zealand High Court dismissed the plaintiffs' claims.

-A few days later Sue Grey said that her party would "review" claims made by Counterspin, a far-right media platform with strong links to the broader "freedom" movement and a history of airing conspiracy theories, in a video that attacked Brian and Hannah Tamaki for profiting as the landlords of a Covid testing site.
+A few days later, Sue Grey said that her party would "review" claims made by Counterspin, a far-right media platform with strong links to the broader "freedom" movement and a history of airing conspiracy theories, in a video that attacked Brian and Hannah Tamaki for profiting as the landlords of a Covid testing site.
 Amidst other simultaneous signals of disunity between anti-mandate groups, Grey also suggested that there would be room under the Freedoms NZ umbrella for more parties.

 Final results from the 2023 New Zealand general election indicate that Freedoms New Zealand received 0.33% (9,586 votes) of the party vote and did not win any electorate seats, meaning it did not enter parliament.
 Sue Grey came seventh of nine in the West Coast-Tasman electorate.

 In May 2025, Freedoms NZ was deregistered as a party and disbanded as an umbrella movement.
 The Outdoors and Freedom Party continues as its own entity.
 After its 2025 AGM, the party announced that "Sue Grey continues as Leader", with no mention of Pokere-Phillips.
+The party listed her tenure as co-leader as ending in 2025.

+In July 2026, the party applied to change their name to "Freedom" and amend their party logo.
+In August, the Electoral Commission declined the application.